-Top 10 Easy Steps To Speed Up Windows Vista
+Top 10 Easy Steps to Speed Up Windows Vista

-10 Great Tips For Speeding Up Windows Vista
+10 Great Tips for Speeding up Windows Vista

-Once again, I restricted myself to improvements that do not require altering the registry, since doing so can totally screw up any computer if not done right.
-Instead I found 10 tips that improved performance a great deal on my HP Pavilion laptop.
+I decided to find some tips for speeding up my PC which runs Windows Vista and share them.
+I restricted myself to improvements that do not require altering the registry since doing so can totally screw up any computer if not done right.
+Instead, I found 10 tips that improved performance a great deal on my HP Pavilion laptop.

-1. Use ReadyBoost to speed up your system
+1. Use ReadyBoost to Speed up Your System

-pop-up window appears asking you what you would like to do with the
+- When you plug a USB thumb drive or memory card into your PC, a pop-up window appears asking you what you would like to do with the device.

-Near the bottom of the list is the option to "Speed Up My System with Windows ReadyBoost".
-Just follow the onscreen prompts and you're set!
+- Near the bottom of the list is the option to "Speed Up My System with Windows ReadyBoost."
+Just follow the onscreen prompts, and you're set!

-You can also access this option by right-clicking the device in Windows Explorer and selecting Properties.
-There will be a tab at the top of the Properties window called "ReadyBoost".
+- You can also access this option by right-clicking the device in Windows Explorer and selecting "Properties."
+There will be a tab at the top of the Properties window called "ReadyBoost."

-2. Remove the desktop wallpaper
+2. Remove the Desktop Wallpaper

 While it may look pretty, the desktop wallpaper can slow down the performance of your computer, especially if you're using a high-resolution digital photograph.

-To use a plain-colored background instead, right click on the desktop and select "Personalize" from the pop-up menu.
+- To use a plain-colored background instead, right click on the desktop and select "Personalize" from the pop-up menu.

-Next select the "Desktop Background" option and on the following screen open the "Location" drop-down list.
+- Next, select the "Desktop Background" option and on the following screen open the "Location" drop-down list.

-Select "Solid Colors" from the list and choose the color you want to use.
+- Select "Solid Colors" from the list and choose the color you want to use.

-3. Turn off Aero effects
+3. Turn off Aero Effects

-You can disable Aero effects from the same "Personalize" screen used in the previous tip.
-This time, select the option called "Window Color and Appearance".
+- You can disable Aero effects from the same "Personalize" screen used in the previous tip.
+This time, select the option called "Window Color and Appearance."

 - Select "Apply" when you're finished to preview the results.
-If you're satisfied, click OK - if not, click Cancel to restore your original settings.
+If you're satisfied, click "OK," if not, click "Cancel" to restore your original settings.